amitroko/BigEye-NFT/README.md

 # BigEye-NFT
-Generative NFT series using p5.js
+Generative NFT series using p5.js.
+Artwork is generated at mint time.

 Each BigEye has four traits:
 1. Colors